Bernardo-MG/library-maven-archetype/readme.md

 ## Features

-- Prepared to work with Github, Travis and Bintray.
+- Prepared to make use of Travis CI, segregating development and release deployments for both artifacts and documentation.
-- Unit and integration tests suites ready to be run with TestNG.
+- Unit and integration tests suites ready to be run with [TestNG][testng].
-- A Maven site, using the reflow skin, can be created to show documentation and reports.
+- A Maven site, using the [Reflow skin][reflow], ready to show documentation and various reports.
 - Includes a basic readme template and a gitignore file.

 ## Documentation